 '''

-if (

-Type(

-orderParams.contactless_delivery

-) == 'Boolean' &&

-orderParams
+let value = orderParams.contactless_delivery;

-.contactless_delivery == false) {
+if (Type(value) == 'Boolean' && value == false) {

 ...

 }

 '''

 This practice makes the code more complicated, and it's quite easy to make mistakes resulting in effectively treating the field as the opposite.
 The same can happen if special values (e.g., null or -1) are used to denote value absence.